We’re committed to your success!

 Tuition is collected in 1 of 3 ways, which you select when you register.
 Students receive their materials once tuition arrangements have been completed.

 Tuition can be paid in full for the School Year Session and the Spring Sessions.
-You will receive an invoice which you may pay online or by mailing a check.
 There is a $20 discount for tuition paid in full.
 Full year tuition is non-refundable.

 Tuition for the Summer Session is paid in full upon registration and is non-refundable.